Andrzej-Gajowniczek/rabbitmqchat/README.md

 to exit the chat:
   @exit

-  You are welcome to modify the cod eand do what you wana do.
+  You are welcome to modify the code and do what you wanna do.
 Best regards,
 GoWithAndy